-- For passengers to be entitled to claim compensation for the loss of a plane ticket or a seat on the next available flight, they must have travelled on an Airport Express Train service that was scheduled to arrive at the airport at a time that would allow compliance with the airline’s recommended airport arrival time.
-This recommendation varies between airlines.
-Oslo Airport recommends arriving at least 60 minutes before departure for domestic flights and 90 minutes for international flights.
+- For passengers to be entitled to claim compensation for the loss of a plane ticket or a seat on the next available flight, they must have travelled on an Airport Express Train service that was scheduled to arrive at the airport within the airline’s recommended airport arrival time, but a minimum of 60 minutes before departure for domestic flights and 90 minutes for international flights.

 - As far as possible, customers should agree the reimbursement of expenses incurred in writing with the on-train staff or customer service attendant in advance.
 Claims should be made in accordance with the procedures set out in this chapter.